- Who is eligible to apply for a UN Trust Fund grant?

 - Securing budgetary and policy commitments for implementation (ranging from standardized data collection to political advocacy to developing capacities of government officials and other stakeholders charged with implementation or enforcement of laws).

-Please note that these are examples only, not an extensive list of initiatives that can be funded.
+Please note that is not an extensive list of initiatives that can be funded.
 For more examples, please see the Call for Proposals document.

 - What strategies are prioritized by the UN Trust Fund?